 I am passionate about collaborating with these individuals to determine ways to create opportunities to participate in meaningful occupations.

-Through 3 years of working with an adolescent with autism in college and conversations with other disability advocates, I began to realize that there was a gap in services provided during post secondary transition.
+At the University of Missouri, I was a graduate assistant at the Thompson Center for Autism and Neurodevelopmental Disorders.
+There, I was a member of a clinical assessment team that provided recommendations for families and determined low risk signs of autism in children and adolescents.
+I also assisted with a life skills group, picky eaters as well as individual treatments for children with various diagnoses.
+I began to realize that there was a gap in services provided during post secondary transition.
 I quickly became passionate about figuring out ways to bridge that gap and change how society views these individuals through creativity, collaboration, and advocacy.

 I was born and raised in a suburb of Chicago but my love for the outdoors and photography brought me to Colorado.
 In my free time you can find me outside whether that’s skiing, hiking, boating, walking my dog, playing games or traveling.

 All of our therapists are passionate, compassionate, and have advanced training in their respective disciplines.
-Currently, Gather and Grow consists of a knowledgeable team of speech-language pathologists and employment cultivation specialists with a vision toward providing comprehensive care in the areas of occupational therapy, mental health counseling, and alternative therapies.
+Currently, Gather and Grow consists of a knowledgeable team of speech-language pathologists, occupational therapists, and behavioral health providers with a vision toward providing comprehensive care in the areas of neurofeedback and other alternative therapies.

 Contact us for more information!